7 Mistakes I Made When I Went to College

 Unfortunately, I did not follow my heart, but instead tried to pursue a more prestigious medical career (note: Asians think very highly of doctors).
 As a result, I did not give it everything I got because my heart was not there.

 Did I tell you I was on the Dean’s List the first year?
 People on this list got a letter that basically said: “If you do this poorly again, you are out.
 We will be keeping an eye on you!”
-Even after a whole year of struggle, I did not take the time to reflect what really went wrong.
+Even after I struggled for a whole year, I did not take the time to reflect what really went wrong.
 I was just plain stubborn.

-I think things would have turned out much better if I had just changed to Computer Science major after the first year.
+I think things would have turned out much better if I had just changed from a Biochemistry to a Computer Science major after the first year.

 If you are a full-time student, you basically pay the same amount of money regardless if you take 12 credits per semester (the minimum), 16-18 credits (what I think is the optimum), or 20+ credits (a little insane in my opinion).
 I was taking on average 30 credits per year, instead of the more aggressive 36 credits.
 As such, I was paying about $660 per credit as opposed to $550.